agforero/FTFramework/README.md

 # Fortran Testing Framework
-### A framework to help test Fortran compilers.
+### A framework to help test FORTRAN compilers.
 Written by Agustin Forero for Argonne National Laboratory.